 \subsection{Objective Function}

-The objective (\ref{eq:local_objective}) is to minimize daily energy costs comprising the cost over the current market period ($\Pi_{net}$), the impact of real-time action on future costs ($\Pi_{SOC})$, reactive power production usage ($\Pi_Q$), and battery degradation ($\Pi_{bat}$).
+The objective is to minimize the daily energy costs that comprise the cost during the current market period ($\Pi_{net}$) and the impact of real-time action on future costs ($\Pi_{SoC})$, reactive power usage ($\Pi_Q$), and battery degradation ($\Pi_{bat}$).

 The energy cost resulting from power exchanges with the grid during this market period is defined as: